Fall Into Florida Landscaping this Season

 The Gaston’s Mulch and Soil Difference

-While landscaping and lawn maintenance go a long way, using poor quality mulch for your efforts can do more harm than good.
-And, purchasing your mulch from a big box store often equates to paying more money for reduced quality.
-Gaston’s Mulch and Soil offers a large selection of mulch that can be bought in bulk for your convenience, and we use tree debris recycled from our tree service to aid in sustainability and cost-effectiveness.
+Gaston’s Mulch and Soil offers a large selection of mulch for sale that can be bought in bulk for your convenience, and we use tree debris recycled from our tree service to aid in sustainability and cost-effectiveness.
 Our Gaston’s mulch is made of the highest quality, so you get the most benefits possible from your mulching efforts.
-Contact us today and we can help you determine what types of mulch – and soil – best suit your landscaping needs.
+Contact us today, and we can help you determine what types of mulch—and soil—best suit your landscaping needs!